openharmony/docs/en/application-dev/quick-start/arkts-new-makeObserved.md

 }
 ```

-### Using makeObserved Together with Decorators in V2
+### Using makeObserved and Decorators of V2 Together
-**makeObserved** can be used with the decorators in V2.
+**makeObserved** can be used with the decorators of V2.
 For @Monitor and @Computed, the class instance decorated by @Observed or ObservedV2 passed by makeObserved returns itself.
 Therefore, @Monitor or @Computed cannot be defined in a class but in a custom component.

 Example:
 ```ts